Video shows suspect in mask point gun at Goodwill employee during robbery

 Surveillance video shows two suspects in masks enter the store on June 1 at around 9:30 p.m., about a half hour after closing.

 Video then shows one of the suspects point a gun at an employee.
 Police say the suspect demands money; once money is handed over to him, he and the other suspect take off.
+No one was injured.

+A police K-9 searched the area but no suspects were found.
 Police say one of the suspects was described as a black male and about 5'6."

+Goodwill says it is continuing to review how the suspects got into the store as all doors are required to be locked during closing.

+As a result of what happened and an ongoing review of its safety procedures, Goodwill says it has retained the services of an armed security company for the Midway store.